chipcullen/chipcullen_com/src/posts/managing-decisions.md

 ## Conclusion

 There is a lot more to unpack here, and I will make a few more specific posts.
 I hope you find this helpful!
-If so, please leave a comment below!